 Although, I saw them being sold at Tashkent and Bukhara too, my cab driver prioritised Samarkand over these two places.
 The cost of buying and then carrying it back home will be double or even triple the amount that you pay for a rug ($750-1000).
 So, yes, a silk carpet is damn expensive.

 17. Uzbek Rugs

 In the entire country, almost all heritage Madrassas and Mosques are being used as markets selling the local handicrafts and other touristy merchandise.
 Here, rugs are a very common but classy item to buy.
 I found the best rugs to be found in the madrassas of Tashkent.
-They cost anywhere between $750-$1000.
+They cost anywhere between $750 and $1000.

 18. Copper Plates

 Copper plates are really well decorated and crafted in Uzbekistan.
 They make for decent souvenirs to buy from Uzbekistan.
-However, the only issue is the price for these exquisite Copper plates.
+However, the only issue is the price of these exquisite Copper plates.

 Pouches and caps made of crochet are such wonderful items to be taken back home as souvenirs.
 The colourful woven patterns on both the pouches and caps are quite unique to the region.
 The pouches are more affordable ($5) than the caps ($10-15).

 Shopping in Samarkand | Pretty Souvenirs to Buy

 The city is an amalgamation of the modern and medieval.
 Samarkand is resplendent with the richness of the past.
 It speaks to you in a language of beauty and glory of the times gone by.

 An interesting souvenir that I picked from Samarkand was a set of “Augmented Reality” postcards of all the monuments of Samarkand.
 This was at the Gur-e-Amir Mausoleum.